WilliamDanielQuinones/EVA_Microservice/README.md

 By using this microservice, only you know where your credentials are and how they are being used.

 ### TLDR Initial set up

+Must have installed and setup:
+- AWS CLI
+- Terraform

+Steps to setup:
 - Run build script (build/windows/build.sh)
 - Navigate to `terraform` folder
 - Create `terraform.tfvars` from `terraform.tfvars.example` and set credentials and Tesla client info